lenardatthebreakwater/marinduque.site/README.md

 ## About

 Marinduque Guide is an AI-powered content site targeting tourists, travellers, and locals interested in Marinduque, a small island province in the Philippines.
-Content is automatically generated and published on a schedule using the Gemini API.
+Content is automatically generated on a schedule using the Gemini API, reviewed manually for accuracy, then published via GitHub pull requests.

 ---